 CHARGES means the aggregate fees charged by the Organiser to the Participant pursuant to the Agreement;

-means pass entitling the Participant entry to the Event;
+DELEGATE PASS means a pass entitling the Participant entry to the Event;

-means Hyve Events South Africa PTY Limited and others appointed by them to organise the Event together with their employees, agents, contractors, and subcontractors;
+ORGANISER means the company within the Hyve Group responsible for organising the Event and others appointed by them to organise the Event together with their employees, agents, contractors, and subcontractors;

 PARTICIPANT means the company booking the Delegate Passes and the individual(s) attending the Event in their capacity as a delegate to the Event and who are issued a Delegate Pass.
 References to Participant shall be taken to include “Participants” unless the context otherwise requires;